 If you choose to purchase some wool PJs be sure to look out for these certifications to help you make the best choice:

-Ethical criteria for choosing the best sustainable Pyjamas
+What criteria are we looking for when choosing the best sustainable Pyjamas?

-When choosing sustainable pyjamas, I follow similar criteria as I would for sustainable clothing brands.
+When choosing sustainable pyjamas, I follow similar criteria for sustainable clothing brands.
 As such, the brands selected in this article account for the type of fabrics and materials used, their sourcing, and the brand’s level of corporate responsibility.

 The pajamas selected are made of natural or organic fibers and materials like organic bamboo, organic cotton, Lenzing’s TENCEL™ Modal, Bamboo Lyocell, organic hemp, or recycled fleece.

 Sourcing also plays a key role when it comes to sustainable pajamas.
-The brands listed are chosen in part because of their ethical sourcing practices and standards, going beyond the sustainable properties of their fabrics — from where and how textiles and other materials are sourced, produced, and manufactured, to labour standards and wages.
+The brands listed are chosen partly because of their ethical sourcing practices and standards, going beyond the sustainable properties of their fabrics — from where and how textiles and other materials are sourced, produced, and manufactured to labor standards and wages.

 Also considered are the certifications their materials carry and their company’s level of transparency.